 Thanks to information from the Butte Local Development Corporation, we have a lot of knowledge about the demographics and people of Butte.
-When choosing to work, study or simply live in a specific location, it is important to understand and appreciate the culture and community you will be entering.
-Coming from an interesting history of riches and then loss to become the community it is today, we believe that understanding the history and current status of the Butte community will open your eyes and allow for an experience of Butte you wouldn’t have had otherwise.
+When choosing to work or live in a specific location, it is important to understand the culture and community.
+Coming from an interesting history of riches and to becoming the community it is today, we believe that understanding the history and current status of the Butte community will open your eyes and allow for an experience of Butte you wouldn’t have had otherwise.
 The Butte community is great, and here are a few of the numerical reasons why.

 Butte’s Demographic History

-As the fifth largest city in Montana, Butte has right around 34,000 citizens.
-The number of citizens and city ranking might come as a surprise to someone from another state, such as California where the fifth largest city is Fresno and has over 15 times more people.
+As the fifth-largest city in Montana, Butte has right around 34,000 citizens.
+The number of citizens and city ranking might come as a surprise to someone from another state.
+For example, California, where the fifth largest city is Fresno and has over 15 times more people.
 Because of these numbers, Butte has a small-town community feel with resources similar to bigger cities.
 Like most communities, Butte is made up of almost exactly 50% men and 50% women.
 When it comes to land area, Butte is the seventh-largest United States (716.2 sq. mi).
-Because of the large area and modest population, Butte is perfect for large scale projects and businesses that still desire the small town feel.
+Because of the large area and modest population, Butte is perfect for large-scale projects and businesses that still desire the small-town feel.

 Butte is home to over 15,000 households and almost 9,000 families.
-The average household income is just under $46,000 which is just lower than the state average of around $53,000.
-The median home price is under $130,000, making Butte a very affordable place to live.
+The average household income is just under $68,000.
+This is a huge leap from just $46,000 in 2019.
+The average of $68,000 is significantly above the state median, which is around $53,000.
+The median home price is about $164,000, making Butte a very affordable place to live.
+Compare this to the national median home price of $291,000, and you will realize Butte residents typically save more money than those who live in states like Texas or California.
+Additionally, home appreciation in Butte-Silver Bow is up 10.8%.
+Meaning, buying a home in Butte will reward you with a great return on your investment.
 With affordable housing and many families invested in the community, there is definitely something special about Butte, Montana.